Every winter I am grateful that I made the decision to install a heated towel rail when we built our new home.

 Retrofitting wall-mounted heated towel rails with a concealed cable (hard-wired) looks neater and is possible, but will depend on a few things such as: do you have wall tiles and will these be removed as part of your renovation?
 Is it a cavity wall or single-brick?
 What is your budget?

 An easier option might be to install a plug-in (soft-wired) ladder rail.
 You just need to securely affix the leg points to the wall and plug it in at a power-point.
-Or, you can opt for one of our new models that have power entry from the ceiling.

 Where should you position the towel rail?